Family Safari Holidays

 Botswana

 One of the world’s most unspoilt safari destinations, Botswana is the place for those who want a wilderness feel and an exclusive experience.
 The world’s largest inland delta, the Okavango truly is like nowhere else.
 Even flying to it, soaring over those immense flood plains, is an experience you’ll never forget.
-But the wildlife (elephant, buffalo, hippo, wildebeest, giraffe, lion, zebra, and plenty more besides) is simply stupendous, and as well as game drives there’s the unique experience of heading out on the waterways with a guide in a traditional punt-like mokoro.

 At the heart of the Delta wetlands is the Moremi Game Reserve, surrounded by private concessions for the crème de la crème of wildlife viewing, including African wild dogs.
 Due to permanent water sources, the Moremi is good for wildlife viewing year-round.
 In the Delta, the floods arrive around May and coincide with the Okavango’s dry season – peak time for safari!